encryptio/git-annex-remote-b2/README.md

 `$B2_APP_KEY` and `$B2_ACCOUNT_ID`.
 If you pass them as arguments to `initremote`, the credentials will be stored in the git-annex repository and thus will be available to all clones of it.

+Optionally, you may pass `prefix=something` to have `git-annex-remote-b2` prepend `something/` to the keys it stores in B2.